RayToth/ccJavaScriptGame/README.md

 - Money system(defeat enemy to gain, buy or upgrade towers)
 - Sound effects
 - Towers graphics changing on upgrade
-- Visible life counter of enemies
+- Enemies with visible remaining life

 ## Technologies Used